 Solecasa Porcelain Espresso Cup and Saucer Set

-Apart from looking elegant in design with their dotted pattern on the rim these cups are durable and lightweight too.
-This set of four are a little larger (3 ounces) than your traditional espresso cup, but that just makes these Demitasses perfect for a double shot of espresso lungo.
+Apart from looking elegant in design with their dotted pattern on the rim, these cups are durable and lightweight too.
+This set of four is a little larger (3 ounces) than your traditional espresso cup, but that just makes these Demitasses perfect for a double shot of espresso lungo.

 These espresso coffee cups are one of my favorites – highly recommended!